JJChiDguez/JJChiDguez.github.io/docs/index.md

 ---

-Additionally, I am used to playing guitar and watching Anime (Japanese cartoons) in my free time; additionally, I am starting to playing the violin.
+On the other hand, I am used to playing guitar and watching Anime (Japanese cartoons) in my free time; additionally, I am starting to playing the violin.

 _Gracias_ for taking your time in reading my short Bio!